TorbenRahbekKoch/LogBridge/Readme.md

 ```

 All properties are optional.

-The properties new since 1.1.3 are:

-#### extendedProperties

-If you want a static set of extended properties to follow all log statements
-you can set them here.

 One useful property to set would be *ApplicationName*, but any other property
 can be set at will.